Scuderia Cameron Glickenhaus SCG 003

-The Scuderia Cameron Glickenhaus SCG 003 (developed under the code name P33) is a limited edition sports car and racing car developed and manufactured by American boutique car maker Scuderia Cameron Glickenhaus LLC.
+The Scuderia Cameron Glickenhaus SCG 003 (developed under the code name P33) usually referred to as simply Glickenhaus SCG 003 is a limited edition sports car and racing car developed and manufactured by American boutique car maker Scuderia Cameron Glickenhaus LLC.
 First announced as P33 in 2013, the SCG 003 was launched in 2015 at the Geneva Motor Show.

-Former Pininfarina designer Paolo Garella was commissioned for the engineering of the car, while Granstudio for the complete exterior and interior design development.
+Designed and engineered in Italy by Paolo Garella (ex Pininfarina) it is industrialized and assembled by Manifattura Automobili Torino (M.A.T.) in Rivalta di Torino.

+Lowie Vermeersch, Giovanni Piccardo and Goran Popović, for the Turin-based Granstudio, oversaw the complete development of the design external and internal.

 On July 18, 2017 Scuderia Cameron Glickenhaus LLC's application to NHTSA to be a Low Volume Manufacturer was "deemed approved" enabling it to manufacture up to 325 turn key cars per year that do not need to adhere to Federal crash test and airbag standards but still needed to comply with emissions and safety standards in the state that they are registered in.

 Variants

 The company has planned to produce three variants of SCG 003 covering competition racing, track days and road driving, all with the same modular chassis to allow interchangeable parts.

 The variant which competes in the 24 Hours Nürburgring is called the 003C or "Competizione" spec.
 It is an FIA-approved racing car with a series-approved V6 engine, a Hewland racing gearbox and race aero parts.

 The 003CS or "Competizione Stradale" would be in-between the Stradale and Competizione versions in terms of specification and pricing.
 The 003CS is essentially a track-oriented, but road-going version, with only a minimum number of allowances made in order to make it road-legal.

 The 003S "Stradale", the third model in the 003 series, is a more luxurious version of the 003C, featuring a "liveable" interior and street-friendly aerodynamic features.
 It is the most street-oriented version of the 003.

 Both the Stradale and Competizione Stradale come standard with street-legal tires and a 4.4L twin-turbocharged BMW V8 engine to meet emissions regulations.
 For track-days, however, non-street-legal items could be swapped in both cars due to the modular nature of the cars and interchangeable parts.